UiPath/AmazonConnect/README.md

 # Amazon Connect powered by UiPath
-## Fulfill Amazon Connect contact flows with unattended UiPath automation

 ![Continuous Integration](https://github.com/UiPath/AWSLambda/workflows/Continuous%20Integration/badge.svg)

 IVR (“Interactive Voice Response”) systems are often the first point of contact for customers as part of an enterprise’s contact care system.
 Unfortunately, IVRs often fall short on the promise of providing “self-service” solutions for customers as IVRs are only capable of connecting to systems that are accessible via API, which even when available can be expensive to implement such solutions.

 With UiPath’s Robotic Process Automation (RPA) platform, Amazon Connect can be connected to any system via RPA, drastically expanding IVR fulfillment capabilities to gather information and perform actions across a plethora of systems from on-prem mainframes to cloud-based web services.
 Increasing the success rate of customer requests being fulfilled by the self-service IVR frees your contact center agents up to work on more complex customer issues.
 The results?
-Improved customer and employee experiences, enhanced accuracy, reduced Average Handling Time (“AHT”), and acceleration of customers’ digital transformation initiatives, resulting in a rapid return on investment.
+Improved customer and employee experiences, enhanced accuracy, reduced Average Handling Time (“AHT”), and acceleration of your digital transformation initiatives, resulting in a rapid return on investment.

 ![Architecture Diagram](./.github/Architecture.png "Integration Architecture")